 Collaboration with authorities

 PI North America will investigate complaints, report data breaches and coordinate with the appropriate regulatory authorities when required.
 Privacy related questions, complaints or other issues can be reported via the Contact Us form.

 Transfer of information to other countries

 As a global organization, PI North America engages in a number of international activities.
-In connection with the management of those activities, PI North America may transfer, store and process information to other countries.
+In connection with the management of those activities, PI North America may transfer to, store, and process information in other countries.
 Such countries may have lower legal standards for protection of personal data than the country of your residence.
 If personal data is collected from EU residents and transferred to countries outside the EU/EEA we have implemented appropriate safeguards for these transfers to protect this data.

 Responses to legal requests